Moses Znaimer: ZoomerMedia

 He also announced a subsequent deal to acquire web developer Fifty-Plus Net International, with the intention of launching a social networking website similar to MySpace or Facebook but aimed at older adults.

 In 2008, Znaimer officially incorporated ZoomerMedia to operate his new media holdings.
 In June 2009, the company announced a deal to acquire the media assets of S-VOX, which operated several channels of religiously-oriented television programming, for $25 million.

 Personal life

 In 2005, Znaimer received a Governor General's Performing Arts Award for Lifetime Artistic Achievement, Canada's highest honour in the performing arts, for his lifetime contributions to broadcasting.
 In 2006, he was made a member of the Order of Ontario.

+Moses has been in a relationship with Marilyn Lightstone since they met at McGill University in the early 1960s.
+They never had children.

 An avid collector of vintage television sets, including the set David Sarnoff presented at the 1939 World's Fair, Znaimer's MZTV Museum of Television is located at The ZoomerPlex (ZoomerMedia building), in the Liberty Village area of Toronto.